-In December 2019, the FASB issued 2019-12, "Simplifying the Accounting for Income Taxes," which simplifies the accounting for income taxes by removing certain exceptions and improving the application of existing guidance.
+In December 2019, the FASB issued ASU 2019-12, "Simplifying the Accounting for Income Taxes," which simplifies the accounting for income taxes by removing certain exceptions and improving the application of existing guidance.
 ASU 2019-12 becomes effective for the Company on January 1, 2021.
 Early adoption is permitted.
-The Company is currently evaluating the impact of this accounting pronouncement on its Consolidated Condensed Financial Statements.
+The Company is currently evaluating the impact of this accounting pronouncement on its Consolidated Condensed Financial Statements but does not expect it to have a material impact.